Tunnelsats/tunnelsats/README.md

   #externalhosts=...
   ```

 ⚠️ After enabling hybrid mode in related configuration files, restart the lightning implementation for changes to take effect!
-Before doing so, verify the established VPN connection with commands provided in the following part.

 <br/>